-Well, the answer is simple: both users’ and search engines' expectations of quality content have changed significantly.
+The answer is simple: both users’ and search engines' expectations of quality content have changed significantly.

 In the past, we could create a short page targeting a single keyword, and use it to drive traffic.

-To do the same today, not only do we need to provide more information that a) confirms our authority and expertise, and b) provides users with in-depth answers, we also need to consider the multitude of ways users search.
+To do the same today, not only do we need to provide more information that a) confirms our content's authority and expertise, and b) provides users with in-depth answers, we also need to consider the multitude of ways users search.

 And here are just some of the changes that have impacted how people search: